CVE-2026-20413 Overview

 Indicators of Compromise

-- Unexpected crashes or kernel panics in the imgsys driver or image processing subsystem
+- Unexpected kernel panics or crash logs referencing the imgsys driver or image signal processor subsystems.

 Detection Strategies